jorgebucaran/hyperapp/docs/tutorial.md

   ]),
 ```

 Visually, everything is _still_ the same.
-If you'd like to see a working example of the code so far, have a look [here][Live Example 1]
+If you’d like to see a working example of the code so far, have a look [here][Live Example 1]

 ## Actions <a name="actions"></a>

-Now that we know all about rendering views, it's finally time for some _action_!
+Now that we know all about rendering views, it’s finally time for some _action_!

 ### Reacting to events in the DOM <a name="reacting"></a>